mart-anthony-stark/Reactive-OS/README.md

 Using the two in conjunction is one of the fastest ways to build a web app.

+React OS is a desktop environment UI built in ReactJS

 ### Getting Started
 - npm run dev
 - Edit [App.jsx](#src/App.jsx) and watch it live update!